What is the University’s policy on Open Access?

-The Oxford Research Archive (ORA) is our institutional repository and was established by the University some years ago as a permanent and secure online archive of research materials produced by members of the University of Oxford.
+The Oxford Research Archive (ORA) is our institutional repository and was established by the University in 2007 as a permanent and secure online archive of research materials produced by members of the University of Oxford.
 We are now enhancing the coverage and features in ORA to provide a single point of public access to electronic copies of peer-reviewed journal articles, conference proceedings by Oxford authors and Oxford research theses.
 This will also provide a means for institutional compliance with funders’ Open Access requirements.

 Symplectic Elements accounts are automatically created for academics and researchers using Single-Sign On.

 Those who are not given automatic Symplectic access (e.g. administrative staff, technical support staff, postgraduate research students, college-only researchers etc.) can request accounts by filling in a new user request form on the Research Services Symplectic Elements website.
 For other help please visit their support pages or email the university’s Symplectic Helpdesk at email@example.com, or contact your Departmental Symplectic administrator.

 Does putting a copy of my article in ORA enable me to comply with funder OA mandates?